Tropicana Club: Architecture

 Max Borges designed a building composed of five reinforced concrete arches and glass walls over an indoor stage.
 When the indoor cabaret opened on March 15, 1952, it had a combined total seating capacity of 1,700 for the interior and outside areas.
-The furniture designed by Charles and Ray Eames.
+The furniture was designed by Charles and Ray Eames.
 The Arcos de Cristal won numerous international prizes.
 The Tropicana was one of six Cuban buildings included in the 1954 Museum of Modern Art exhibit entitled Latin American Architecture since 1945.
 Henry Russell Hitchcock wrote the book Latin American architecture since 1945 for the occasion.
 Borges won the Premio Anual, from the Colegio de Arquitectos in 1953 for his work on the Tropicana.
 The Arcos de Cristal can be seen in the Tropicana scene of the movie Our Man In Havana.

 Trafficante

 Santo Trafficante Jr. (November 15, 1914 – March 17, 1987) was among the most powerful Mafia bosses in the United States.
 He headed the Trafficante crime family and controlled organized criminal operations in Florida and Cuba, which had previously been consolidated from several rival gangs by his father, Santo Trafficante Sr. Reputedly the most powerful crime boss in Batista-era Cuba, he never served a prison sentence in the US.
 Trafficante turned his father's criminal organization into a multi-billion dollar international organized crime empire.
 Trafficante was reportedly a multi-billionaire and wielded enormous power and influence all over the United States and Cuba by paying off police, judges, federal prosecutors, city officials, government officials, local and international politicians, mayors, governors, senators, congressmen, CIA agents and FBI agents.

 Trafficante maintained links to the Bonanno crime family, in New York City, but was more closely allied with Sam Giancana in Chicago.
 Consequently, while generally recognized as the most powerful organized crime figure in Florida throughout much of the 20th century, Trafficante was not believed to have total control over Miami, Miami Beach, Ft.
 Lauderdale, or Palm Beach.
 The east coast of Florida was a loosely knit conglomerate of New York family interests with links to Meyer Lansky, Bugsy Siegel, Angelo Bruno, Carlos Marcello, and Frank Ragano.

 Trafficante admitted his anti-Castro activities to the United States House Select Committee on Assassinations in 1978.
 Though he vehemently denied any association with a conspiracy against President John F. Kennedy, at least one witness before federal investigators testified that Trafficante predicted the assassination in spring of 1963.
 Federal investigators brought racketeering and conspiracy charges against him in summer of 1986.